paulobolinhas/GraphQL-Demo-Service/READMEQL.md

 - **Resolver**:
     - The class contains one single custom resolver that relies on a data provider instance to fetch and filter the data (based on the 'document' type filters), encapsulating the logic for querying and returning the relevant documents that match the given criteria.
-    - We only use 1 resolver.
-We want to access all the data just one time and do the filtering needed instantly.
+    - Only use 1 resolver.
+Want to access all the data just one time and do the filtering needed instantly.

       [resolver](./resolver/ResolverQL.kt)